List of New X-Men story arcs: Haunted

 The students begin to notice mysterious events around the Xavier school.
 Several students begin encountering haunting voices, the movement and disappearance of items, and other mischievous behavior.
 The voices keep telling the students that they should leave the school.
 While many think the pranks are due to a prankster using his mutant powers, after a particularly dangerous encounter in the Danger Room with the students, Dani realizes that the entity might actually be a ghost and she and the students investigate further.

-Elsewhere, many of the team leaders enroll in Scott Summers tactical leadership class.
-Julian demoralizes David in front of the class by indicating that he his power to temporarily absorb knowledge is insignificant in a tactical environment.
-Scott mentions that David ability to learn the tactics of his opponents could be very valuable for a field leader, but David still feels inadequate.
+Elsewhere, many of the team leaders enroll in Scott Summers' tactical leadership class.
+Julian demoralizes David in front of the class by indicating that his power to temporarily absorb knowledge is insignificant in a tactical environment.
+Scott mentions that David's ability to learn the tactics of his opponents could be very valuable for a field leader, but David still feels inadequate.
 David approaches Emma Frost to help him learn why he is not able to retain any of the knowledge he gains.
 Emma informs him that his mind has set up blocks as a safety mechanism.
 With the help of his Emma and his adviser Dani, David explores having Emma remove the blocks so that he may retain the knowledge he absorbs.